usefmtly

 What is the difference between characters with and without spaces?

-Characters with spaces (total) counts every character including spaces, tabs, and line breaks.
-Characters without spaces excludes all whitespace.
-Characters without spaces or punctuation counts only letters, digits, and emoji β€” the "content" characters.
+Characters with spaces counts every visible and invisible character in the text box, including spaces, tabs, and line breaks.
+Characters without spaces removes all whitespace first, which is useful for essay limits, ad copy, usernames, and forms that ignore spacing.
+Some tools also show a count without punctuation so you can isolate only letters, digits, and emoji as the core content.

 Does the counter include emoji as characters?